 When Biology Meets Medicine

-‘CUHK’s Biomedical Sciences Programme is really great as I get a real taste of all the different areas such as cancer biology, neuroscience, stem cell research, immunology, etc., which genuinely appealed to me,’ said Romeo Goh from Malaysia, who entered CUHK as one of the first cohort of CUHK Biomedical Sciences, who dives into neuroscience research and is now a Ph.D. student in the School of Biomedical Sciences.
+‘CUHK’s Biomedical Sciences Programme is really great as I get a real taste of all the different areas such as cancer biology, neuroscience, stem cell research, immunology, etc., which genuinely appealed to me,’ said Romeo Goh from Malaysia, a graduate of the first cohort of CUHK Biomedical Sciences, who dives into neuroscience research and is now a Ph.D. student in the School of Biomedical Sciences.

 Romeo is always very interested in the human aspect of biology and various areas of biomedical sciences because he believes that behind every treatment that improves human health is a story of discovery.